Explore debt relief programs and other options so you can find the fastest, easiest way to get out of debt.

 - Short sale

-Deed-for-lease is similar to deed-in-lieu of foreclosure, except you end up staying in the home as a leasing tenant.
+Deed-for-lease is similar to deed-in-lieu of foreclosure.
+The difference is that you stay in the home as a leasing tenant.
 This is a good option if you have kids in school that need to finish a semester before you move.
-In both cases, you’re basically voluntarily surrendering your property.
+In both cases, you voluntarily surrender the property.

 A short sale can also be a good option for a fast exit.
-You basically end up selling the home for less than the remaining balance owed on your mortgage.
-So, the mortgage lender takes a loss on the sale.
+You sell the home for less than the remaining balance owed on the mortgage.
+The mortgage lender takes a loss on the sale.
 If the lender approves a short sale before you do it, it’s called an approved short sale.
-But even if they approve the short sale, they still reserve the right to pursue you for a deficiency judgment.
+But even if they approve the short sale, they still reserve the right to get a deficiency judgment.

-It’s important to note that any voluntary surrender or short sale would result in the same type of credit damage caused by foreclosure.
-Foreclosure creates a 7-year negative remark on your credit report that negatively affects your score.
-But short sales and cash for keys have a similar 7-year penalty.
+It’s important to note that any voluntary surrender or short sale will cause the same credit damage as a foreclosure.
+Foreclosure creates a 7-year negative item on your credit report.
+However, short sales and cash-for-keys carry the same 7-year penalty.

 Auto loan debt relief

-Auto loans are usually not the debt that sends you into financial hardship.
-But if you’re struggling with other types of debt, then you may have trouble keeping up with the payments.
-In this case, these are the options you generally use:
+Auto loans are usually not the debt that causes financial hardship.
+But if you’re struggling with other types of debt, you may have trouble keeping up with the payments.
+In this case, you can use:

 - Auto loan consolidation